 Jon is looking forward to furthering opportunities for students to increase their wetland knowledge and provide outreach and education opportunities.
 He hopes to be able to offer small courses or seminars for students and organize events similar to those at the annual conference for students to gain skills in areas they may not be focused on for their work but would enjoy learning about.

-Clay hopes to help the SWS foster an environment that is open and inclusive to new and current student chapter associations.
-I believe action at annual SWS meetings, social media coordination, and simple chapter goals can attract new students to SWS and create an environment that is helpful to young scientists.
+Clay hopes to help the SWS foster an environment that is open and inclusive to new and current student associations.
+He believes that action at annual SWS meetings, social media coordination, and simple association goals can attract new students to SWS and create an environment that is helpful to young scientists.